 Dear Kumar,

-From the case pointed out by you, what I feel, either you or some one of your acquaintances seem to have been made target of the ignorance of rules of some one superior.
-No matter, leg pulling is often prevalent in almost every organization.
-But, if intend to do that way against some of your junior, please don't do that due to the following valid reasons.
+From the case pointed out by you, what I feel is that either you or someone of your acquaintances seems to have been made a target of the ignorance of rules by some superior.
+No matter, leg-pulling is often prevalent in almost every organization.
+But if you intend to act that way against some of your juniors, please don't do so due to the following valid reasons.

-About instance of medical reimbursement bill, I may point out that submission of medical reimbursement claim is not an official duty, rather it is personal and private matter of the Government servant and can be done any time during his duty or leave period.
+Regarding the instance of a medical reimbursement bill, I may point out that the submission of a medical reimbursement claim is not an official duty; rather, it is a personal and private matter of the government servant and can be done at any time during his duty or leave period.

-About writing of ACRs of subordinates, it of course is an official duty and if some one does his official duty or fulfills his obligation voluntarily during his leave period in the exigency of service there is no objection, no Rule of the CCS (Leave) Rules 1972 bars any Government servant from doing Government duty, if he has to do some official duty some time in the exigency of service.
+About the writing of ACRs of subordinates, it is, of course, an official duty.
+If someone performs his official duty or fulfills his obligation voluntarily during his leave period due to the exigency of service, there is no objection.
+No rule of the CCS (Leave) Rules 1972 bars any government servant from performing government duty if he has to do some official duty at times due to the exigency of service.

-Even otherwise also, Rule 11 of the Fundamental Rules (FR) very clearly lays down "unless in any case it be otherwise distinctly provided, the whole time of a Government servant is at the disposal of the Government which pays him."
-However, by an official order, although not required under any rule, if any one is prohibited to do his official duty only that would hold good.
+Even otherwise, Rule 11 of the Fundamental Rules (FR) very clearly lays down, "unless in any case it be otherwise distinctly provided, the whole time of a government servant is at the disposal of the government which pays him."
+However, by an official order, although not required under any rule, if anyone is prohibited from performing his official duty, that would hold good.
 Any verbal instruction would be invalid.
-During suspension period, of course, a Government servant is barred from doing any official duty.
+During a suspension period, of course, a government servant is barred from performing any official duty.

-Exigency of service is such a tool that even the Government uses that in order to refuse leave to the Government service under Rule 7(2) of the CCS (Leave) Rules 1972, which states, "When the exigencies of public service so requires, leave of any kind may be refused or revoked by the authority competent to grant it."
-Not even that in the exigency of service a Government servant can be recalled from leave under the provisions of Rule 23 of the CCS (Leave Rules) 1972 and the remaining leave of his is canceled.
+The exigency of service is such a tool that even the government uses it to refuse leave to government servants under Rule 7(2) of the CCS (Leave) Rules 1972, which states, "When the exigencies of public service so require, leave of any kind may be refused or revoked by the authority competent to grant it."
+Moreover, in the exigency of service, a government servant can be recalled from leave under the provisions of Rule 23 of the CCS (Leave Rules) 1972, and the remaining leave of his is canceled.

-So, even commonsense says, if the whole time of the Government service is at the disposal of the Government and in the exigency of service leave of the Government servant can be refused, revoked or he may be recalled for duty, why the Government servant cannot voluntarily and without asking, do any of his official duty in emergency/exigency of service?
+Therefore, even common sense dictates that if the whole time of the government servant is at the disposal of the government and in the exigency of service, leave of the government servant can be refused, revoked, or he may be recalled for duty, why can't a government servant voluntarily and without being asked perform any of his official duties in an emergency/exigency of service?

-I hope these points would have cleared doubts of your mind.
+I hope these points have cleared any doubts you may have.

 PS Dhingra